Western Flyer (boat): After Steinbeck

-Discovery and refurbishment

-In 1983 Bob Enea, the nephew of Tony Berry, began a search for the Western Flyer which had been renamed the Gemini.
+In 1983 Bob Enea, the nephew of Tony Berry, began a search for the Western Flyer which had been renamed Gemini.
 Enea discovered the boat in Anacortes, Washington in 1986 where it was still operating as a commercial fishing vessel.
 His attempts to purchase the boat from owner Ole Knudson were rebuffed until 1993 when Knudson decided to retire from fishing and offered to sell the ship to Enea for $100,000.
 Enea established the non-profit Western Flyer Project to raise money to purchase the vessel.
 The publicity generated by the announcement of the Western Flyers discovery attracted the attention of real estate developer Gerry Kehoe who immediately purchased the boat from Knudson over Enea's objections, announcing plans to move it to Salinas where it would be placed in drydock as the centerpiece of a new theme restaurant.

 Twice in 2012 the boat sprang leaks and sank, being refloated each time.
 After the second sinking, Kehoe transported the boat from Anacortes to Port Townsend, Washington to undergo refurbishment in preparation for relocation to Salinas.

+Restoration

 In early 2015 the boat was sold to John Gregg for a reported $1,000,000.
 Gregg enlisted Port Townsend Shipwrights Co-Op to restore the vessel to its historic glory, while exceeding modern safety, technological, and environmental standards.
-The vessel will include a custom ROV, designed by Gregg, that resembles a nautilus.
-In 2016, The Western Flyer Foundation was established with the mission to empower students in under-served communities with a fusion of science and literature, inspired by the experiences of Steinbeck and Ricketts.
-Students will participate in the collection of real data, implementing a citizen science approach.
+The vessel includes a custom Remotely operated underwater vehicle, designed by Gregg, that resembles a nautilus.
+In 2016, The Western Flyer Foundation was established to support Western Flyer's focus on public education and science; students will participate in the collection of real data, implementing a citizen science approach.

 On June 29, 2022, Western Flyer was relaunched after its restoration at Port Townsend was completed, and towed to Seattle to receive a new hybrid engine and further outfit, before returning to Monterey.
+The engine installation and the conversion of the fish hold to a science lab and teaching space were completed by Snow and Company, Seattle, in mid-2023 and on November 4 Western Flyer arrived at Monterey to complete outfitting.